-There is one universal truth about life in the restaurant business: No matter how many shifts we work, we’ll never have enough money.
+One indisputable fact about restaurant people: No matter how many shifts we work, we’re always broke.
 Most of us pray that there are thirty-one days this month because it gives us one extra day to make rent.
 We cancel plans with friends, eat ramen noodle for weeks and turn our socks inside out to save on laundry.
-Restaurant work depletes our natural resources—psychologically, emotionally and financially—leaving us barren.
+Restaurant work depletes our psychological, emotional and financial resources, leaving us barren.
 We bust our ass for every nickel and usually, after years in the business, don’t have a whole hell of a lot in the bank to show for it.
-Many restaurant jobs can be very lucrative—so why are we always so broke?
+Many restaurant jobs can be very lucrative—so where does all the money go?
 There isn’t only one answer but here are a few of the biggest reasons:

 We spend everything we make on booze after work – Every night of restaurant service causes hospitality workers some degree of PTSD.
-The sacrifice that goes into effacing ourselves for other’s enjoyment takes a heavy toll on our bodies and our psyche.
-One of the ways we self-medicate is to decompress with alcoholic beverages after work—usually more than we need, always more than we can afford.
-If you’re ever thinking about opening a bar, find a location near a lot of other restaurants.
+The sacrifice that goes into effacing ourselves for the edification of others takes a heavy toll.
+One of the ways we self-medicate is to decompress with alcoholic beverages after the shift—usually more than we need, always more than we can afford.
+Here’s a free piece of advice: If you’re ever thinking about opening a bar, find a location near a lot of other restaurants.
 Their staff will keep you in business for years to come.

-We haven’t paid off culinary/hospitality school – And, guess what, we probably never will.
-Minimum wage as a line cook isn’t gonna pay our five-figure debt.
+We haven’t paid off culinary/hospitality school – Sadly, we probably never will.
+Let’s be honest: Minimum wage as a line cook isn’t gonna pay our five-figure debt.
 It sure as hell isn’t gonna pay for this new Blue Carbon Steel Japanese Santoku knife we just bought either.
 Even an impoverished line cook understands the value of good cutlery.
-If we already owe $20K+ in student loans, a $200 knife isn’t going to kill us.
+If we already owe $50K+ in student loans, a $200 knife isn’t going to bring down the ship.

 We never save enough money to pay taxes every year – Declaring income on a tax form at the end of the year is always an adventure when you work in a restaurant.
 Waiters tips are often not taxed directly leaving a sizable gap between what was withheld and what is owed.
 Whatever the difference is, we probably drank it away already.
 The bottom line: If we were that financially savvy, we probably wouldn’t be working in a restaurant in the first place.